uptoratlen/raspi_LiveBackup/README.md

 why not.
 But who wrote it, to be honest that got lost a long the way of testing and trying.
 Maybe a different person will take this as a starting pint to create something better.
-In other words do not get offended by this, just ignore it in this case .
+In other words do not get offended by this, just ignore it.

 ## use case or why
 The story goes like this: